Crozzers/screen_brightness_control/README.md

 **Why this happens:**
 Light requires root access to run, which is usually provided when you manually install it using you package manager.
 If you installed xbacklight or xrandr, it only supports Intel (and sometimes NVidia) graphics, not AMD.
+If you installed ddcutil, this requires root access to run for every query.

 **How to fix it:**
 Install Light by following [these steps](https://github.com/haikarainen/light#installation).
 Make sure to run the install as sudo